 The National Science and Technology Council (NSTC) was established by Executive Order on November 23, 1993.
 This Cabinet-level Council is the principal means within the Executive Branch to coordinate science and technology policy across the diverse entities that make up the Federal research and development enterprise.
 Chaired by the President, the membership of the NSTC is made up of the Vice President, Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials.
-In practice, the Assistant to the President for Science and Technology Policy oversees the NSTC’s ongoing activities.
+In practice, the White House Office of Science and Technology Policy oversees the NSTC’s ongoing activities.

 A primary objective of the NSTC is establishing clear national goals for Federal science and technology investments in a broad array of areas spanning virtually all the mission areas of the Executive Branch.
 The Council prepares research and development strategies that are coordinated across Federal agencies aimed at accomplishing multiple national goals.
-The work of the NSTC is organized under five primary committees: Environment, Natural Resources and Sustainability; Homeland and National Security; Science, Technology, Engineering, and Math (STEM) Education; Science; and Technology.
+The work of the NSTC is organized under six primary committees: S&T Enterprise, Environment, Homeland and National Security, Science, STEM Education, and Technology.
 Each of these committees oversees subcommittees and working groups focused on different aspects of science and technology and working to coordinate across the federal government.

 For additional information concerning the work of the National Science and Technology Council please send an e-mail to: email@example.com.